willtack/HASL_CVR/README.md

 CVR Hadamard-encoded multi-delay ASL data(HASL) postprocessing pipeline

-Through this pipeline you can get the CBF, Transit time(TT) and transit time corrected CBF(ttcCBF) in Baseline and HyperCO2 states as well as change and change% for CBF, TT and ttcCBF.

 Step1 is mainly the preprocessing: realign, coregistration, create brainmask.
 You need to eliminate non-brain tissues on structural image before running this script.
 Step2 is HASL quantification and CVR measurement.